Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Introduction

 Secondly, we assume a minimum overlap in the subpopulations of the inner and outlier sets, and extend the subset using the simple but realistic extension assumption of~\cite{WeiSCM21}.
 For the inner set, the local-consistency regularizer connects similar points in the high-dimensional space, allowing SFDA training to proceed stably.
 Enlightening experiments on Office-Home show that: (1) the pre-trained source model can extract rich semantic information from the target data; (2) what is lacking in domain adaptation is the filtering and permutation of high-dimensional semantic information.
-We propose to recognize the clustering weights of each sample and reweight these samples, called Adaptive Local-consistency Regularization (ALR), to filter spurious clustering information.
+Due to the lack of supervised information, we preserve the core features associated with the discriminative attributes by enforcing the local consistency of points in the latent space.
+Moreover, we propose a re-weighted clustering strategy called adaptive Local-Consistency Regularization (ALR), which explicitly constrains the local semantic credibility to filter spurious clustering information.
 To advance further along this line, we propose Adaptive Input-Consistency Regularization (AIR) for the outlier set.
-Intuitively, different classes should adjust the thresholds based on the model's learning state to encourage diverse predictions.
+Generally, requiring the model to be invariant to input perturbations can improve generalizability.
 Furthermore, as~\cite{WeiSCM21} discussed, a low-probability subset of data can be extended to a neighborhood with a large probability relative to that subset.
-As a result, by customizing the learning strategy for different data properties, ALT can propagate structural information from the inner set to the outlier subset while also enhancing the clustering of the inner set.
+We show that labeling information can be propagated among subpopulations by minimizing the consistency regularization term on unlabeled data.
+In Theorem~\ref{thm:bound}, we give the upper bound on the task risk of the target model.
+As a result, by customizing the learning strategy for different data properties, CtO can propagate structural information from the inner to the outlier while enhancing the clustering of the inner set.